TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Strength: Quantifies risk, guides medication

-Tongue diagnosis approach:
+Tongue analysis approach:

 - Observes: Purple tongue, distended sublingual veins

-- Result: Blood stasis (circulation issues)
+- TCM pattern: Blood stasis pattern

-5. Preventive Value
+5. Tracking Value

-| Aspect | Tongue Diagnosis | Blood Tests |
+| Aspect | Tongue analysis | Blood tests |

 |---|---|---|

-| Trend tracking | Easy - Monthly photos show progression | Difficult - Quarterly tests expensive |
+| Trend tracking | Easy - repeated photos can show changes | Useful - repeated labs show biomarker trends |

-| Lifestyle feedback | Immediate - Tongue changes in 2-4 weeks | Slow - Blood markers take 3-6 months |
+| Lifestyle feedback | May show visible changes over weeks | Some markers can take months to change |

 | Cost barrier | None - Free unlimited scans | High - $500+ per test |